Genealogy resources - Maps and parish histories

 1837 – EMMANUEL

 Rev. Emanuel Thienpont organized the Catholics of Dayton into a parish in 1837.
-From its founder, the new Church received the name Emmanuel and was dedicated in November, 1837.
-The Irish Catholics separated from Emmanuel to form St. Joseph parish.
+The church, named Emmanuel in honor of its founder, was dedicated in November of the same year.
+Later, the Irish Catholics separated from Emmanuel and formed St. Joseph parish.

 Emmanuel diamond jubilee 1912